 Stars: Jason Clarke, Amy Seimetz, John Lithgow

 Let the Right One In (2008)

 Vampires have seen their fair share of cinema, both good and bad.
 Over a decade ago, there was Let the Right One In (based on the Swedish novel of the same name by John Ajvide Lindqvist), an ultra-compelling, air-brushed interpretation of classic vampiric lore.
-Set in Stockholm in the early 80s, we follow lead boy Oskar (Kåre Hedebrant) through his everyday tribulations as a bullied adolescent.
+Set in Stockholm in the early 80s, we follow Oskar (Kåre Hedebrant) through his everyday tribulations as a bullied adolescent.
 When a quiet, pale-faced girl named Eli (Lina Leandersson) moves in next door to him, the two youths foster a friendship.
-Unbeknownst to Oskar, Eli is actually a budding vampiress living under the watchful keep of Håkan, her late-aged guardian and keeper.
+Unbeknownst to Oskar, Eli is actually a budding vampiress living under the watchful eye of Håkan, her late-aged guardian and keeper.
 Foregoing tropes and easy scares, Let the Right One In instead focuses on the emotional connection between the film’s two fragile youths, an impressive character study set against the moody nighttime exteriors of a snowy Stockholm.
-Critics raved that Let the Right One In pumped new life into the overly-trod vampire genre.
+Critics raved that Let the Right One In pumped new life into the overly trod vampire genre.
 Now, you be the judge.

 Rotten Tomatoes: 98%